Fundamental changes need to be made in the way our oceans are managed. We must shift from destructive to sustainable fisheries.

 We also need to provide a safe haven for marine life and close some areas of ocean to all human activity.
 Greenpeace is campaigning for a global network of marine reserves that cover 40% of our oceans.
 Marine reserves are essential to restoring and preserving the health of our oceans.

 We take to the high seas to defend the oceans from unsustainable and pirate fishing.
 We track and expose destructive fishing practices that kill tonnes of marine life.
 Greenpeace's ships are used at the forefront of our oceans campaign, bearing witness, documenting and taking action against illegal and destructive fishing.
-The Esperanza, returned in 2011 to defend Pacific livelihoods and safeguard its precious marine resources.
-Read more about the tour.
+The Esperanza toured in 2011 to defend Pacific livelihoods and safeguard its precious marine resources.

 Evidence we collected in 2009 while documenting illegal fishing activity in the Pacific, was used to fine 2 unlicensed Japanese vessels NZ$1million.

 We participate in key regional and international forums where the fate of the world's oceans is on the table.
 We work to ensure leaders ban destructive, illegal and unsustainable fishing practices.
 And we lobby for a global network of marine reserves to be established.

 In January 2011, 8 Pacific Island nations closed a whopping 4.5 million km2 of Pacific Ocean to destructive purse seine fishing.
 This followed years of Greenpeace campaigning in the region.

 We expose the retailers and brands that sell unsustainable or illegal products, and work with them to acquire better policies.
 Greenpeace empowers consumers to make informed, ethical and sustainable choices when buying seafood.